-In 2020, BEANS, Tracey Deer’s first feature film premiered at TIFF as part of the TIFF Next Wave and Discovery program.
-The slasher SLAXX, co-written and directed by Elza Kephart, had its world premiere at the Fantasia Festival, and hit theaters amid a pandemic!
-And, the Irish co-production with Tailored Films, WINTER LAKE, written by David Turpin, directed by Phil Sheerin and starring Anson Boon (1917) and Emma Mackay (Sex Education) had its world premiere at the Galway Film Fleadh, and will be released in theaters soon.
+BEANS (2020), Tracey Deer’s first feature film premiered at TIFF, and has been selected in more than 15 festivals so far, including the Berlinale selection in Generation.
+The film will be released on screen in 2021.
+The slasher SLAXX (2020), co-written and directed by Elza Kephart, had its world premiere at the Fantasia Festival, was selected at Sitges and is now available on Shudder in the USA, UK, Australia, Ireland.
+In 2020 also, the Irish co-production with Tailored Films, THE WINTER LAKE, written by David Turpin, directed by Phil Sheerin and starring Anson Boon (1917) and Emma Mackay (Sex Education) had its world premiere at the Galway Film Fleadh, and has been released in the USA and the UK.

 In 2019, the feature narrative THIRD WEDDING, written and directed by David Lambert (Hors les murs, Je suis à toi), starring Rachel Mwanza (Rebelle) and Bouli Lanners (Les Géants), is released in theaters in Canada.
 And, the feature documentary LEPAGE AU SOLEIL, directed by Hélène Choquette, was released in cinemas.
 This documentary talks about the creative work of Robert Lepage with the actors of the legendary troupe of the Théâtre du Soleil in Paris.